What Are the National Patient Safety Goals? FAQ

 The Joint Commission identifies emerging patient safety issues that could be abated through modifications at healthcare facilities.
 With the help of focus groups, experts, and other stakeholders, the Joint Commission prepares a draft of proposed standards, which are then submitted to the broader healthcare community for input through the Standard Field Review process.

 From there, the proposed standards are revised, refined, and updated as needed (pending approval by executive leadership).
-Surveyors, who review facilities for accreditation purposes, are briefed about how to assess compliance with the new standards.
-Finally, the new standards are published for use in the field, although ongoing feedback is welcomed for the purpose of making any necessary adjustments.
+Surveyors, who review facilities for accreditation purposes, are briefed about how to assess compliance according to the national patient safety goals.
+Finally, the new goals and standards are published for use in the field, although ongoing feedback is welcomed for the purpose of making any necessary adjustments.

 What Are the National Patient Safety Goals Used For?